 Most Americans believe they’re smart enough to handle the average, everyday salesperson.
 Salespeople make a living proving them wrong, or so they claim.
 Rather than play the referee, let’s see how an average shopper—let’s call him Ernest Mann—might acquit himself in the battle of the prattle.

 Ernest would like to listen to Pandora on the way to work, and he’d like to have blind-spot monitoring, too.
 So, on a fine weekend day, he decides to visit a local dealership.
-An experienced salesmen named Rob Byers meets Ernest before he’s halfway to the showroom floor and begins to ask him about the kind of vehicle he’s looking for, what features he wants, and how much money he’s willing to spend.
-Ernest answers Rob’s questions honestly but warily, because salesmen are notorious liars.
+An experienced salesmen named Rob Byers meets Ernest before he’s halfway to the showroom floor and begins to ask him about the type of vehicle he’s looking for, what features he wants, and how much money he’s willing to spend.
+Ernest is the embodiment of his name.
+He answers Rob’s questions honestly but warily, because salesmen are slippery creatures with forked tongues.

 The tête-à-tête continues until Rob rubs his hands together like Danny DeVito in Get Shorty and says: “Okay, Mister Mann.
 I’ll tell you what I can do, just for you.
 I’ll take your SUV in trade today, right this minute.
 Then, at some future point in time, I’ll bring you a safer, less-expensive SUV that checks every box on your infotainment wish list.”